HojatBehrooz/Sustainable_docuemnts_scoring/README.md

 The benchmarks were catagorized weighted by help of SMEs.
 The catagorizes are used for grouping required similarity measures. the output will saved as CSV file:<br />
 **sim_to_bench_file='sim_to_bench.csv'**<br />

+The required functions are imported through:
+**from Carlo_ngrams_tool.utilities_recommendation import** <br />
+the utilityies_recomndation.py should be properly locate to be accesible by main modules. there are a library of text processing functions that is imported by utility_recomendation.py as well. it is:<br />
+**chunking_bforce_plus_space_add.py**<br />
+It should be also accesible properly. the library contains all text processing functions.